keu/docs/astro/develop-project.md

 docker ps
 ```

-This will output the 3 Docker containers that comprise the Airflow environment on your local machine: the Airflow Scheduler, Webserver, and Postgres metadata database.
+This outputs the 3 Docker containers that comprise the Airflow environment on your local machine: the Airflow Scheduler, Webserver, and Postgres metadata database.

 Now, create a [Bash session](https://docs.docker.com/engine/reference/commandline/exec/#examples) in your scheduler container by running: